 “Americans with disabilities are Americans first and foremost, and like all Americans are entitled to not only full participation in our society, but also full opportunity in our society.”

 --President Barack Obama, 2010

-To meet the needs of enrolled students with disabilities and to comply with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act, Title II, 1990, and the ADA amendments of 2008, your university will provide reasonable accommodations for classes and residence halls in order to allow equal access.
-The goal of the university is to provide the education necessary for qualified students with disabilities to function as self-sustaining individuals.
+To meet the needs of enrolled students with disabilities and to comply with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act, Title II, 1990, and the ADA amendments of 2008, KU will provide reasonable accommodations for classes in order to allow equal access to provide the education necessary for qualified students with disabilities to function as self-sustaining individuals.

 - Videos that have audio would need captioning and/or text transcripts

 - Images should have alternate text or descriptions set for them to convey meaning